EE and TOK Matrix: Core Points Matrix

 How Does the Core Points Matrix Work?

 Your EE and TOK scores are used to figure out your core points.
 The table below shows that you get a number from A to E for both parts.
 These grades meet on the matrix to show your core points.
 The best number you can get is 3, and the lowest is 0.
-Some combos will lead to a failed situation.
-For instance, getting an E on either the EE or the TOK means you get no points, and the condition is considered a failure.

 This method pushes students to keep their achievement level high across both parts.
 From what I’ve seen, the EE TOK matrix helps you plan your work and focus on areas that need improvement.
 Also, remember that scores of D and E are especially risky because they either mean you get no points or fail the condition.